Dual Degree Students

 For questions about showing hiring documents to Human Resources, please contact Pauline Braz at pbraz@stern.nyu.edu

-Students enrolled in Non-Stern professional programs (Law, Medical, Dental) for a majority of their credits for the semester in which they work and who are hired for Teaching Fellow, Graduate Fellow, and grader positions will receive compensation in the form of tuition remission at that school.
-Non-Stern students enrolled in professional programs for a majority of their credits and hired for tutor positions will be paid through payroll in Human Resources upon submission of biweekly timesheets, and compensation will be subject to tax withholding.
-Students enrolled at any other Non-Stern school for a majority of their credits are not exempt from the collective bargaining agreement of the UAW-Local 2110 for Graduate Employees at New York University and will receive compensation via payroll which is subject to union dues and taxes.
+Students enrolled in Non-Stern professional programs (Law, Medical, Dental) for a majority of their credits for the semester in which they work and who are hired for Teaching Fellow, Graduate Fellow, and grader roles will receive compensation in the form of tuition remission at that school.
+Non-Stern students enrolled in professional programs for a majority of their credits and hired as a tutor will be paid through payroll in Human Resources upon submission of biweekly timesheets, and compensation will be subject to tax withholding.
+Students enrolled at any other Non-Stern school for a majority of their credits are not exempt from the collective bargaining agreement of the UAW-Local 2110 for Graduate Employees at New York University and wil receive compensation via payroll which is subject to union dues and taxes.
 Graders and Tutors are exempt.
 For more information, please visit www.makingabetternyu.org/gsocuaw/ or contact Local 2110 at gsoc@2110uaw.org.

 Please note that once an application has been approved by the Teaching Assistance Center the compensation amount cannot be amended due to an increase or decrease in the course enrollment.